leegeunhyeok/react-native-zendesk-messaging/docs/android-push-notification.md

   }
   ```

-## Integrate with react-native-firebase
+## Integrate with @react-native-firebase/messaging

-This guide for integrate with [react-native-firebase/messaging](https://rnfirebase.io/messaging/usage).
+This guide for integrate with [@react-native-firebase/messaging](https://rnfirebase.io/messaging/usage).

 ```ts
 import messaging from '@react-native-firebase/messaging';